adibhosale/Expenzio-config/README.md

 # Expenzio-config
-To store config for expenzio app
+This project contains configs for expenzio app